timboudreau/giulius-settings-etcd/README.md

 Available from [this maven repository](http://timboudreau.com/builds/).

-Basically this allows you to have settings (typically used as Guice @Named values) which are periodically refreshed from one or more instances of Etcd, a high-availability, clustered key-value store which is like Apache Zookeeper minus the awfulness.
+Basically this allows you to have settings (typically used as Guice @Named values) which are periodically refreshed from one or more instances of Etcd, a high-availability, clustered, atomic key-value store which is like Apache Zookeeper minus the awfulness.

 It also includes: